-iv.
-29 CFR Part 33-Enforcement of Nondiscrimination on the Basis of Handicap in Programs or Activities vi.
+v.
+29 CFR Part 35-Nondiscrimination on the Basis of Age in Programs or Activities Receiving Federal Financial Assistance from the Department of Labor.

+vi.
 29 CFR Part 36-Federal Standards for Nondiscrimination on the Basis of Sex in Education Programs or Activities Receiving Federal Financial Assistance.

-Conducted by the Department of Labor. v.
-29 CFR Part 35-Nondiscrimination on the Basis of Age in Programs or Activities Receiving Federal Financial Assistance from the Department of vii.
-29 CFR Part 93-New Restrictions on Lobbying viii.
+vii.
+29 CFR Part 93-New Restrictions on Lobbying.

+viii.
 29 CFR Part 95-Uniform Administrative Requirements for Grants and Agreements with Institutions of Higher Education, Hospitals and other Non-Profit Organizations, and with Commercial Organizations, Foreign Governments, Organizations Under the Jurisdiction of Foreign Governments and International Organizations.

 ix.
-29 CFR Part 96-Federal Standards for Audit of Federally Funded Grants, x.
+29 CFR Part 96-Federal Standards for Audit of Federally Funded Grants, Contracts and Agreements.

+x.
 29 CFR Part 98-Federal Standards for Government-wide Debarment and Suspension (Nonprocurement) and Government-wide Requirements for Drug-Free Workplace (Grants).